Woman killed outside North Las Vegas convenience store identified

 Abigail Fischl, 18, died during surgery at University Medical Center after she was shot near Ann Road and Tropical Parkway, police said.

 Fischl and a friend were at a convenience store where they encountered two men, North Las Vegas police said.
-She was later shot as she sat in a passenger seat of a Jeep and her friend drove her to the hospital.
+She was later shot as she sat in a Jeep’s passenger seat and her friend drove her to the hospital.

 Las Vegas police initially responded to the hospital Saturday night, but later determined the shooting occurred in North Las Vegas.

-North Las Vegas police responded to a call of shots fired at Ann and Tropical earlier in the night, but could not locate any victims.
+North Las Vegas police responded to a call of shots fired at Ann and Tropical earlier in the night, but could not find any victims.

 Contact Blake Apgar at bapgar@reviewjournal.com or 702-387-5298.
 Follow @blakeapgar on Twitter.